 What should I expect from in-office teeth whitening?

-During your office visit, Dr. Edington will apply the whitening gel and, depending on the system he uses, will shine a light source directly onto the teeth.
-The entire office visit generally takes about 90 minutes and has immediate results.
-This is a great option if you will be taking professional pictures, going to a special event or just to improve your self-confidence!
+During your office visit, Dr. Edington will apply the whitening gel.
+Depending on the system he uses, he will shine a light source directly onto the teeth to begin teeth whitening.
+The entire appointment generally takes about 90 minutes and has immediate results.
+In-office teeth whitening at our Las Vegas dental office is a great option if you will be taking professional pictures, going to a special event, or just to improve your self-confidence!

 What different at-home teeth whitening options do I have?

-If you choose to whiten your teeth at home, you have a number of different options, like:
+If you choose to whiten your teeth at home, you have a number of different options, including the following:

 Paint-On Teeth Whiteners

 There are many over-the-counter teeth whitening options, and one type of readily accessible whitening product is commonly referred to as “paint-on” teeth whiteners.
-Paint-on whiteners can be purchased over-the-counter and generally are less expensive and less effective than whitening strips or professional options.
-Paint-on teeth whiteners consist of a gel that is applied to the tooth using a small brush.
-Paint-on whitening gel hardens into a film that coats the teeth, and dissolves in the mouth.
-As with any teeth whitening regimen, it is wise to consult with a dental professional before use.
+Paint-on whiteners can be purchased over the counter and are generally less expensive and less effective than whitening strips or professional options.
+Paint-on teeth whiteners consist of a gel that you apply to your tooth using a small brush.
+Paint-on whitening gel hardens into a film that coats the teeth and dissolves in the mouth.
+As with any teeth whitening regimen, you should consult with a dental professional before use.

 Teeth Whitening Strips

 Teeth whitening strips are thin, flexible plastic (polyethylene) strips with a thin film of hydrogen peroxide on one side.
 Whitening strip kits come with two types of strips: strips for the upper teeth and strips for the lower teeth.
-The whitening agent is applied by placing the strips across your teeth and gently pressing the strips into place to ensure contact with all your teeth.
-Teeth whitening strips are typically worn for 30 minutes a day, twice a day.
-The duration of treatment will vary.
+You begin the teeth whitening process by placing the whitening strips across your teeth and gently pressing the strips into place to ensure contact with all your teeth.
+You can wear teeth whitening strips for 30 minutes a day, twice a day, although the duration of treatment will vary.

 Whitening Toothpaste and Mouthwash